 Pomodoro Mode

 The Pomodoro principle (Cirillo, The Pomodoro Technique, 2018) rests on the idea that attention is held optimally only in short intervals with mandatory breaks.
-A regular predictable background rhythm helps maintain the "mental tempo" of work: every second is marked, every 60 seconds a minute, every 25 minutes a pomodoro.
+A regular, predictable background rhythm helps maintain the mental tempo of work: every second is marked, every 60 seconds a minute, every 25 minutes a pomodoro.
 It produces a clear sense of time passing without needing to look at a clock.
 Levin and colleagues (Computers in Human Behavior, 2017) showed that audio progress signals statistically significantly improve adherence to time-management techniques.

 Sounds (2)